Tem's Well of Stuff

 Everhood and Me: What Not To Do

-If Everhood were just a bad game, I probably wouldn't feel compelled to write an essay about it.
+If Everhood were just a bad game, I wouldn't feel compelled to write an essay about it.
 There's potential there!!
 I'm mad because there's potential there.
-But then a few of Everhood's notes manage to come across as so thoughtless, so ill-conceived, that it spoils any positive feelings I might have had about its message and themes.
-There is a lack of care put into the script, and it doesn't just undermine any potential positive message, it inverts it.
+But there's a pervasive carelessness, which culminates in a one-two punch of thoughtlessness that I have to fight not to perceive it as malice.
+Two elements of the conclusion are so careless, so ill-conceived, that together they spoil any positive feelings I might have had about the game's message and themes.

+To everyone who got something positive from Everhood, I'd bet anything that what you got from it is along the lines of what the developers intended you to get from it.
 I believe the changes I would make to Everhood wouldn't take away from the positive things that anyone else got from it.
-Whether or not that's true, I hope I can convey that my desire to put Everhood through the wringer comes not from a place of wanting to destroy it, but from seeing potential in it that I feel like it could've done a better job living up to.
+Whether or not that's true, I hope I can convey that my desire to put Everhood through the wringer comes not from a place of wanting to destroy it, but from seeing potential in it that I want to see realized in the sequel.

 Let's start with some Good stuff, because there's definitely Good stuff.